If you’re in my facebook group the Snark Squad then you were expecting this. Here’s the first chapter of Trouble with Wolves, coming February 2020

-So here I was, doing my best to protect men who looked down on me for being an outsider—I was definitely not getting paid enough—and dealing with their ignorance all because their leader—Alton Devereaux—was the only person in this godforsaken town who realized that the humans could not in fact go toe to toe with a shapeshifter pack.
+So here I was, doing my best to protect men who looked down on me for being an outsider—I was definitely not getting paid enough—and dealing with their ignorance all because their leader, Alton Devereaux, was the only person in this godforsaken town who realized humans could not in fact go toe to toe with a shapeshifter Pack.

-Caroline—where ever you are —you better appreciate the shit I’m putting myself through, for you.
+Caroline—wherever you are— you’d better appreciate the shit I’m putting myself through for you.

 I swept my hand over my hair in disgust.
-She’d be disappointed but what choice did I have?
+She’d be disappointed, but what choice did I have?
 The Awakening made for brutal times.
-I was following in Caroline’s footsteps, hoping it would bring me closer to her but doesn’t the complete opposite of what she would do in my shoes.
+I was following in Caroline’s footsteps, hoping it would bring me closer to her, but doing the complete opposite of what she would do in my shoes.

 She would argue with the town council.
 Plead her case for peace and integration with the shapeshifters.
 But I didn’t have her silver tongue.

-Resolve settled in my stomach.
+Resolve settled in my bones.
 I was doing the right thing.
+Sometimes the ends justified the means.
 There was a nagging feeling in the pit of my stomach that urged me to find her.
 And I never doubted that feeling when it came to my twin.
 This job would get me the money I needed to keep looking for her.
-The rest of the details were inconsequential.
+The rest was inconsequential.

 I took a long draft of a warm beer from the night before and quieted the discomfort in my mind.
-Water would have been better but no one had bothered to pack any for todays morning adventure.
-Idiots.
+Water would have been better, but no one had bothered to pack any for today’s morning adventure.